wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-api-access-with-azure-ad.md

 To invoke the application, provide client secrets to the consuming application.
 Follow the steps below to generate the credentials:

-1. In the left navigation, click **Certificates & Secrets**.
+1. In the left navigation menu, click **Certificates & Secrets**.
 2. Click **+ New client secret**.
 2. Provide a meaningful description and the required expiration.
 3. Click **Add**.
 4. Copy the created `Secret ID` and `Value` for future reference.
-5. In the left navigation, click **Overview** and open the overview page of the API.
+5. In the left navigation menu, click **Overview** and open the overview page of the API.
 6. Copy the `Application (client) ID` and save it for future reference.

 For more information, refer to the Azure documentation: [Add a Client Secret](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret)